anrayliu/pyvidplayer2/documentation.md

 To use other libraries instead of Pygame, use their respective video object.
 Each preview method will use their respective graphics API to create a window and draw frames.
 See the examples folder for details.
 Note that `Subtitles`, `Webcam`, and `VideoPlayer` only work with Pygame installed.
-Preview methods for other graphics libraries also do not accept any arguments.

 ## As a Generator

 Video objects can be iterated through as a generator, returning each subsequent frame.
-Frames will be given in reverse if video is reversed, and post processing and resizing will still take place.
+Frames will be given in reverse if video is reversed, and post-processing and resizing will still take place.
 Subtitles will not be rendered.
 After iterating through frames, `play()` will resume the video from where the last frame left off.
-Returned frames will be in BGR format.

 ```
 for frame in Video("example.mp4"):